Audio Insights Dashboard

 • Edit a filter - Reset or Save Edits

-• Export CSV
+• Export CSV Options

-Export your data to CSV
+Export CSV options

-• The contextual export includes the top five (5) ranked IAB contextual topics for each show that exceed a 70% confidence score.
+• The Contextual export includes the top five (5) ranked IAB contextual topics for each show that exceed a 70% confidence score.
 Some show may have fewer than five topics, or none, depending on the model's confidence in the results.

 • Megaphone Integration